'Cable cut by a third party' causes Koodo service outage in Montreal

 MobileSyrup has asked the company to provide details surrounding the outage and will provide an update once available.

-Update 29/11/21 4:04pm ET: A representative from Telus said the outage came from two incidents that damaged fibre cables.
+Update 29/11/21 4:04pm ET: A representative from Telus said the outage stems from two incidents that damaged fibre cables.
 The first was by a third party completing work not associated with the organization and the second was from overhead wires being torn down by an oversized vehicle.

 “Our team is working to restore the service as quickly as possible.
 We are very sorry to our customers for this interruption and inconvenience,” Telus told MobileSyrup.
 Customers can view updates at telus.com/outages.

 Source: @Koodo